pnp/blog/content/post/getting-started-with-sharepoint-s-custom-view-formatting.md

 }
 ```

-We're also specifying a `position` value of \"relative\", which tells
+We're also specifying a `position` value of "relative", which tells
 the browser to display that DIV relative to it's parent container.
 In
 this case, that parent container will be the row in the list.
 It won't
 have any noticeable effect here, but will help us later.